VERTO is a community owned not for profit organisation

 Andrew Boog is the Managing Partner of Austen Brown Boog, solicitors, first established in Broken Hill in 1888 and in Dubbo in 1995.
 He holds degrees in Economics, Law, Business Administration and Arts (Philosophy and Theology).

 His qualifications include those of Solicitor and Accountant and he is an accredited Business Law Specialist, a Registered Tax Agent, a Notary Public, a Family Dispute Resolution Practitioner and a nationally accredited mediator.

-Andrew is a Fellow of each of CPA Australia, the Taxation Institute of Australia, the Australian Institute of Management and the Australian Institute of Company Directors.
-He has vast experience having served on over 50 boards, including in executive positions, for organisations covering a wide range of activities.
+Andrew is a Fellow of each of CPA Australia and the Australian Institute of Company Directors (GAICD) as well as being a Chartered Tax Adviser with the Tax Institute of Australia and a Fellow and Chartered Manager with the Institute of Managers and Leaders.
+He has experience on over 50 boards, including in executive positions, for organisations covering a wide range of activities.

 Andrew was elected to the Board of Directors in 2014.

 Dr Therese Jones

 Thérèse Jones has qualifications in biomedical science, with post graduate qualifications in education and health social science, a Master’s in Public Health and a PhD in Health Behavioural Science.
 Thérèse has experience in the education sector including establishing and supervising traineeships, and teaching at TAFE and university.
 She has extensive experience in many facets of health.